Reduced Order Model Predictive Control for Parametrized Parabolic Partial Differential Equations

-The integral measures the deviation of the state $y_e$ and the control $u_e$ from the desired state $y_{d,e}(t;\mu)\in L^2(\Omega)$ and the desired control $u_{d,e}(t)\in \xR^m$, respectively.
-It either has a well-defined nonnegative finite value or it diverges to infinity.
 Our goal is to steer the system towards the desired trajectories by minimizing $J_{e,\infty}$ subject to the PDE constraint \eqref{eq:PDEConstraint}.
 If $y_{d,e} \equiv 0$ this is called a stabilization problem, otherwise we solve a so called tracking problem.

 Since infinite horizon optimal control problems are, in general, infeasible, we apply a receding horizon approach.
 We introduce the associated finite horizon control problem in the next section.